-Newtek NDI® (Network Device Interface) is a new network-based video and audio distribution protocol (video over IP on Ethernet-based LAN) developed by NewTek.
+Newtek NDI® (Network Device Interface) is a network-based video and audio distribution protocol (video over IP on Ethernet-based LAN) developed by NewTek.
 NDI® is a registered trademark of NewTek, Inc. Detailed description of NDI and its benefits can be found on the Official NDI page.
 It can be used TouchDesigner-to-TouchDesigner or with numerous other software tools and hardware products that support NDI.

 The NDI protocol automatically discovers NDI video sources using mDNS, which is a multi-cast service discovery protocol.
 If your NDI sources are on networks not reachable via multi-cast, you'll need to specify the IP of the source machines in the NDI In TOPs parameters.

 Video sent over NDI is sent as YUV 4:2:2 format, and is compressed.
 The video can optionally include an alpha channel as well.
-Video is 8-bit color depth.
+Video can be 8-bit or 16-bit color depth.
 There are no limits to FPS or resolution, except for what the hardware can handle.
 Compression is done using the SpeedHQ codec, which is CPU based and very fast.
 NDI selects the compression level based on a few factors, including the FPS.
 It'll use a higher compression ratio when sending at a higher FPS, to ensure the bandwidth requirements don't become too high.